Rednexie/Sagitarius/README.md

 ## Introduction

 Minimal, easy to use, fast Object Document Mapping(ODM) library for NeDB.
-Supports type-checking and validation.
+Supports type-checking and schema validation.

 ## Installation